jstrassburg/cs6230-chess-player/README.md

   --max-children MAX_CHILDREN
                         How many random legal moves will be evaluated.
 Default: 5 --max-turns MAX_TURNS
                         Play until this many turns have been played.
-Default: 20
+Default: 150 --iterations ITERATIONS
+                        How many iterations to run with this configuration.
+Default: 10 --outfile OUTFILE     Where to write the results.
+Default: chess-results.csv
 ```

 # Experiments